 We tried painting the room to see if that helped the overall vibe…

-But it only pulled out more of the purple undertones and we didn't like the color at all.
-We recently found THE color and we shared that in this post (with a little help from our friends at HANDy Paint).
+But it only pulled out more of the purple undertones and we didn’t like the color at all.
+We recently found THE color and we shared that previously (with a little help from our friends at HANDy Paint).

 That alone was a drastic improvement.
 But we still needed new furniture, which we talked about here.
 Once that was in place, all we needed to do was style the room!

 Obviously, we USE our bedroom.
 It is a master bedroom, after all.
 So, this reveal is real for us, for how we use the space.
 Baskets hide things that don’t look pretty, like remotes and vapor rub.
 We put things back when we’re finished with them.
 We also have teenagers who don’t interrupt our sleep anymore, and they don’t spend any time in our room, so we don’t have to worry about their messes in here.
 Aside from dust bunnies and clean laundry that will inevitably pile up at the end of our bed, this is how our room looks in real life, every day.
 If you’re not neat freaks like us, or you have littles running around, please know that we are sharing to inspire you, not to make you feel badly.

 We have all the things most people have in their bedroom, including clothes, books, bedside items like chapstick and hand cream, randomly discarded jewelry and family photos.

 We have exercise equipment, a TV, an electric fireplace and several remotes (for two fans, the fireplace and the TV!).
 On the electric fireplace are the remotes (hidden under those topiary balls), a Bluetooth speaker and the iPhone/iPod charging station where everyone puts their devices at night. #reallife